 "The 22 Best New Books of Winter" (PopSugar).

 Interview w/ Keaton Gaughan on the U of Portland blog.

 Starred reviews of RED CLOCKS from Booklist and Library Journal.

 Entertainment Weekly's "11 Best First Lines of This Fall's New Books."

-I'll be moderating a Wordstock panel on obsession, ambition, and being lost, with novelists Jessie Chaffee (FLORENCE IN ECSTASY), Gabe Habash (STEPHEN FLORIDA), and Meg Howrey (THE WANDERERS), November 11, 2017, Portland, OR, time/venue TBA.
+I'll be moderating a Wordstock panel in November on obsession, ambition, and being lost, with novelists Jessie Chaffee (FLORENCE IN ECSTASY), Gabe Habash (STEPHEN FLORIDA), and Meg Howrey (THE WANDERERS).

 I'll be teaching a three-day intensive workshop on the novel at the Tin House Winter Workshop, held at the literary-themed Sylvia Beach Hotel on the Oregon coast, March 2-5, 2018.